gilazo/notes/study/crossway/ephesians/templates/week 2.md

 > [!NOTE]

+Paul includes [[#^4a28c2|"redemption"]] and "forgiveness of our trespasses" among the blessings lavished upon believers by grace.
+What does this working of grace indicate about the Ephesians' previous and current condition?

+> [!NOTE]

 ## Definitions
 **Grace** - Unmerited favor, especially the free gift of salvation that God gives to believers through faith in Jesus Christ. ^174c20